tilburgsciencehub/website/content/building-blocks/automate-and-execute-your-work/reproducible-work/dockerhub.md

 ---
-title: "Export a Python environment with Docker and share it through DockerHub"
+title: "Export a Python environment with Docker and share it through Docker Hub"
-description: "Learn how to export a containerized python environment with Docker, and make it available to your collaborators in DockerHub "
+description: "Learn how to export a containerized python environment with Docker, and make it available to your collaborators in Docker Hub "
-keywords: "Docker, environment, Python, Jupyter notebook, DockerHub "
+keywords: "Docker, environment, Python, Jupyter notebook, Docker-Hub "
 weight: 2
 author: Diego Sanchez Perez
 draft: false